novilyn/MazeGame2/README.md

 # MazeGame2
-This is a chasing game for Maze
+This game is a chasing game for Maze enthusiasts